nikkNizz/Drawish/README.md

 #### Zoom
 [video](https://drive.google.com/file/d/1yt9mdPGuCbq3xDaTYTPDDsTTHxxIYfdv/view?usp=sharing)
 ##### Pixel matrix.
 Right-click on a point of the image, the pixel matrix will appear enlarged for the area in the vicinity of the cursor.
 Clicking on a zoomed pixel with the **right** mouse button, it will be replaced with the active color, or draw with the active color by holding down the right mouse button.
 Clicking with the **left** mouse button, to get information about the rgb color of the pixel.
 Remove the enlarged area with another right-click on the image.
+*Disable grid on right click from the menu [Edit->No grid on right click]*

 ##### Double the pixels or Increase by 10%.
 If there is an active selection these functions applies to the selection, otherwise they applie to the entire image.